 Dick Milone serves as Chair of the firm's Washington, D.C.
 Litigation Group and Co-Chair of its firm-wide Insurance Recovery Group, which is recognized as a leading policyholders' practice by Chambers USA and the U.S. Legal 500.
-In 2012 and 2013 Mr. Milone was recognized as a top policyholder lawyer by Chambers and by Washington, D.C.
+In 2012-2014, Mr. Milone was recognized as a top policyholder lawyer by Chambers and by Washington, D.C.
 Area Superlawyers, and has been described as "very precise and persuasive" and as a "fabulous lawyer" in client feedback published by Chambers.
 Mr. Milone has also been repeatedly identified by the Washington Post Magazine as one of the top attorneys in the Washington, D.C. metro area.

 Mr. Milone has successfully handled insurance recovery lawsuits in venues all over the country, particularly in New York, Illinois, Virginia, California, and Texas.
 During his twenty-three year career, he has tried matters to verdict before juries and arbitration tribunals, argued cases of first impression in state and federal appellate courts, negotiated complex, multi-party settlements, and secured hundreds of millions of dollars in disputed insurance proceeds on behalf of policyholder clients.
 He has handled insurance claims involving a wide array of subject matters, including financial fraud, intellectual property, antitrust, False Claims Act, false advertising, lead-based paint, hazardous nuclear waste, asbestos (both personal injury and property damage), environmental clean-up, employment discrimination, defamation, entertainers' tour cancellation, flood and hurricane damage, insurance broker malpractice, and Directors' and Officers' liability.